 In her junior year, Jen interned with the broadcast department at FOX Sports and The Nashville Predators.
 She edited multiple promotional packages for The Nashville Predators, such as a fifteenth anniversary feature and interview with a former NHL player.
 Jen also created graphics and edited highlight loops for display on the JumboTron, as well as promotional reels for the arena.
 For FOX Sports she enhanced her skills as an EVS replay operator during NHL games.

+In her freshman year, Jen worked as the Media Content Coordinator.
 With a high demand for online content, Jen stayed busy working as the Media Content Coordinator for The Center for Innovation in Media for over two years.
+She created the primary website content for the online magazine and was the photographer for the “True Blue” campaigns.
 The center was designed for converging multiple media platforms, such as print journalism, video journalism, photography, and online magazines.
-In her freshman year, Jen worked as the multimedia specialist for her university where she created the primary website content for the online magazine and was the photographer for the “True Blue” campaigns.
 Jen also worked as the Microns and EVS operator for EMC Productions to record media and conduct replays for live sports broadcasts.
 MyTV Channel 30 in Nashville and Lexington airs EMC Productions’ broadcasts, making EMC Productions one of the only successful college-operated mobile trucks in a professional market.
-She has also contributed to WMOT, Middle Tennessee’s Public Radio and interviewed police chiefs about a local murder case.

 In her free time, Jen can be found learning a new gadget or outdoors just about anywhere.